-Let’s take a closer look at how it works and why you may want to consider it for your next prototyping project.
+Let’s take a closer look at the benefits of vacuum casting for rapid prototypes and why you may want to consider it for your next prototyping project.

-Polyurethane vacuum casting starts with a master pattern, which itself is a prototype made from any durable, solid material.
-It’s common to use 3D printing or CNC machining to make these patterns because these methods are fast, don’t require separate tooling and can easily be modified to accommodate design changes as needed.
+Polyurethane vacuum casting begins with a master pattern, which itself is a prototype made from any durable, solid material.
+It’s common to use 3D printing or CNC machining to produce these patterns because these methods are fast, don’t require separate tooling and can easily be modified to accommodate design changes as needed.

 To make copies of the master pattern the mold must be resealed, this time with a feed tube leading into the cavity.
 Liquid urethane resin is poured into the mold and then the mold put into a vacuum chamber.

-Those are the basic steps, so how is this an advantage for you on your next project?
+Those are the basic steps.
+But, how does this set you up for success on your next project?

 The quality of cast parts is excellent, easily reproducing even very fine surface details from the original.
 This is why it’s so important to prepare the master patterns carefully.
+Vacuum casting creates high quality copies with excellent surface details.
+Finished copies can be painted, printed, or machined as necessary to improve appearance and function.
 People who are new to this service are constantly surprised by the fidelity to the original, which can easily be mistaken for a plastic injection molded part.

-Compared to the time it takes to make mass production hard tools out of steel – which could take a few weeks – silicone molds can be prepared in a matter of days.
-This can be a critical factor if you’re facing a tight deadline, for example when getting display models ready for an upcoming trade show or crowdfunding campaign.
+Compared to the time it takes to make mass production hard tools out of steel – which could take a few weeks – parts can be prepared and delivered in a matter of days, depending on the size and quality of your parts.
+This can be a critical factor if you’re trying to meet a tight deadline, like getting display models ready for an upcoming trade show or crowdfunding campaign, for example.

 There are many casting resins available that reproduce the look, feel and mechanical performance of most standard thermoforming resins like nylon, ABS or polyethylene.
 This means you don’t need to sacrifice functionality for speed or convenience.
 And for even more options, urethanes of different types can be overmolded to create various surface textures and hardnesses in one unit.